These apps and services are responding to coronavirus pandemic with free information - 9to5Mac

 Due to the current outbreak, many people are avoiding gathering in large groups, including at yoga studios and other fitness spaces.
 We believe that stressful times like these are precisely when people need wellness practices the most, and we are committed to doing our part to help out.

 You can download the collection of Down Dog apps on the App Store.
-The apps will be free until April 1.
+The apps will be free until May 1 for all users and until July 1 for students, teachers, and healthcare professionals.

 Dark Noise